mneiferbag/robot-ftp-db/doc/article.md

 You might have noticed the special syntax to access environment variables like `%{PGHOST}`.
 This will retrieve the value of the environment variable with name `PGHOST`.
 See [Variables](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#variables) in the documentation.

+This list of features is by no means complete.
+I just gave you some examples to wheaten your appetite.
+Have a look at the extensive documentation to see what other features are available.
+It is recommended to start with the [User Guide](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html).

 ## Using Gherkin for Behavior-driven Development (BDD)

-Robot also supports writing test cases in Behavior-driven style using the Gherkin language.
+Robot Framework also supports writing test cases in Behavior-driven style using the Gherkin language.
 Gherkin is supported out-of-box.
 No additional plugins or libraries are necessary to use this style.
 Robot Framework simply drops the first word when searching for matching keywords.

     # TODO rewrite this
     Given this